Mm12069382/Mm12069382.github.io/index.md

-layout: default
-title: Home
---- # Welcome to My Portfolio Hello!
-My name is [Maleah].
+# Welcome to My Portfolio Hello!
+My name is Maleah.
 ## Projects
-- Project 1: I love to draw
+- I love to draw, and write.
+Also love JROTC.
-- Project 2: I love to play video games
+-  I love to go outdoors and be around my significant other and loved ones.
 ## About Me
 Click here to learn more → [About Me](about.md)